contao/docs/docs/dev/framework/caching.md

  1. **Inline:** Inside the main page request and merged with the content before caching.
 In Symfony, this is handled by the `inline` renderer, but Contao provides its own default `forward` renderer, which copies the original request (whereas Symfony does not) to e.g. pass POST data to the subrequest.
- 2. **Subrequest:** By generating an (internal) URL for the fragment, the fragment content is merged **after** caching the page, which allows a fragment to have a different cache time than the main page.
-The `esi` renderer tells the reverse proxy (cache) to fetch multiple URLs on a request and merge fragments before delivering to the client.
+ 2. **Subrequest:** By generating a placeholder for the fragment, the fragment content is rendered **after** caching the page, which allows a fragment to have a different cache time than the main page.
+In case of `esi` the reverse proxy (cache) will parse these placeholders before delivering to the client.
     There's also an `hinclude` renderer which allows browser to merge fragments using JavaScript, but the client-side part is not provided out-of-the-box.